-- 1. All meetings with coaches, the Athletic Director, Athletic Counsel, Superintendent, and the Board of Education will be scheduled meeting; these meetings will remain professional and respectful. - 2.
-Confronting a coach, athletic director, administrator or board member prior to, during or after a practice or contest is not considered a meeting.
-Confrontations will not be tolerated. - 3.
-Intimidating language, verbal abuse or any actions perceived to be threatening will not be tolerated at any time; these actions may result in being removed from school property, being banned from school property, and if need be, the local authorities will be called. - 4.
-This is not a court of law; neither the administration, Athletic Counsel or the School Board has the burdens of proving beyond a reasonable doubt that the student-athlete committed an offense or violated a rule or policy.
-Decisions can and will be made on preponderance of the evidence provided.
+- It is the athlete's and or parent's responsibility to initiate the dispute and conflict resolution process and to follow the steps as written above; not the Coaches, Athletic Directors, Athletic Council, Principal, Superintendent, or School Board's responsibility. - 2.
+All meetings with coaches, the Athletic Director, Athletic Council, Superintendent, and the Board of Education will be a scheduled meeting; these meetings will remain professional and respectful. - 3.
+Confronting a coach, Athletic Director, Administrator or Board of Education member prior to, during or after a practice or contest or in a public place is not considered a meeting.
+Confrontations will not be tolerated.

+- 4. Intimidating language, verbal abuse or any actions perceived to be threatening will not be tolerated at any time; these actions may result in being removed from school property, being banned from school property, and if need be, the local authorities will be called.
+If any of the behaviors listed above are exhibited; the athlete's and or parent's appeals process will be terminated at that time and previous decisions will stand as the final resolution. - 5.
+Issues such as playing time of an athlete; the position an athlete plays; a coach's in-game strategies and or decisions; or how a coach instructs a skill do not fall under the "dispute or conflict resolution" category.
+These are decisions made by a coach and fall within his or her authority only and will not be entertained at a higher level. - 6.
+This is not a court of law; the Administration, Athletic Director, Athletic Council, Superintendent or the School Board does not bear the burden of proving beyond a reasonable doubt that the student-athlete committed an offense or violated a rule or policy.
+Decisions can and will be made on a preponderance of the evidence provided.